Coordinateurs du projet

 Characterization of flow behind chopper blade:

-Main findings of the ASAPe project are gust scaling parameters:
+Main findings are gust scaling parameters:

 - downstream position